Riverside County Sees Increase in COVID Hospitalizations

-(CNS) – The number of people hospitalized with a coronavirus infection in Riverside County has risen to 119, an increase of 10 over the previous day, according to the latest state data released Tuesday.
+(CNS) – The number of people hospitalized with a coronavirus infection in Riverside County has risen to 119, an increase of 10 over the previous day, according to the latest state data.

-Of those patients, nine were being treated in intensive care, down from 12 the previous day.
+Of those patients, nine were being treated in intensive care Tuesday, down from 12 the previous day.

 The number of statewide COVID-positive patients increased by 98 to 2,581.